hernantz/blog/content/mock-yourself-not-your-tests.md

 ```

 You can see how we avoided mocking `datetime.now()` and we how we can even use
 `strftime()` in our tests.
+Because freezegun is *precise*, it only mocks
+datetime functions that are used to obtain the current time, and leaves
+everything else untouched.
 We made time behave deterministically using a nice
 declarative API, that doesn't get in our way.
 We can even make the payment date
 to be calculated using other libraries.